-Most buyers report being satisfied with how easily this lawnmower starts up, how reliably it runs, and how they appreciate its capacity to make sharp turns.
+Most buyers report being satisfied with how easily this lawnmower starts up and how reliably it runs and turns.

 If you’re looking for a reliably-built, easy-to-use, residential zero-turn lawnmower, you might want to give the Husqvarna Z248F a test drive.